Biden takes hits from Democrats on multiple fronts

 Some Democratic lawmakers, especially in key swing states such as Michigan, have also called for a cease-fire, especially after the recent pause in fighting to release hostages.
 Roughly two dozen Democrats signed a letter last month to Biden and Secretary of State Antony Blinken calling on them to seek a cease-fire in Gaza, to no avail.

-Biden and his administration, however, have started to show some divides with Israel over it’s war tactics.
-Secretary of State Lloyd Austin was sent there this week in an attempt to see a scaling down of operations in Gaza.
+Biden and his administration, however, have started to show some divides with Israel over its tactics.
+Secretary of Defense Lloyd Austin was sent there this week in an attempt to see a scaling down of operations in Gaza.
 Biden last week warned that Israel could lose international support because of the “indiscriminate bombing that takes place.”

 Environment